Eskatrem/eskatrem.github.io/_shogi/introduction.md

 addPieceToSquare(7, 1, "b");

 </script>
-This is how physical shogi pieces look like:
+This is what physical shogi pieces look like:

 <img src="assets/img/shogi_photo.jpg">